 We have a diversity of dwelling types, including terrace houses, dual occupancies, town houses, and medium and high rise residential flat buildings.
 Despite this, the majority of our housing stock is provided in medium or high-density dwelling forms.
-The 2001 Census recorded 25,629 dwellings in Woollahra, with approximately 53% of all dwellings being multi-unit housing (generally residential flat buildings of three or more storeys).
-A further 22% of all dwellings are listed in the category of town houses, semi-detached houses and terrace houses.
+In 2014, Council recorded 26,050 dwellings in Woollahra, with approximately 76% of all dwellings being multi-unit housing (generally residential flat buildings).
+24% of all dwellings are listed in the category of detached houses, semi-detached houses and terrace houses.

 Because of its highly established nature, new development generally occurs through alterations and additions and replacement of existing buildings with new buildings.
-This includes the transition from, generally, low scale houses to, mainly, three and four storey residential flat buildings in our zoned 2(b) areas; and new mixed retail, commercial and residential development in our town centres.
+This includes the transition from, generally, low scale houses to, mainly, three and four storey residential flat buildings in our R3 Medium Density Residential zoned areas; and new mixed retail, commercial and residential development in our town centres.
 The high land costs and the desire to maximise development yields often result in conflicts with development proposals.

 Our key planning objectives are to protect important local characteristics and residential amenity, maintain housing choice and promote sustainable development.

 We have followed a place-based approach in preparing our planning controls to recognise the unique and distinctly different characteristics of different areas, suburbs and precincts of our Municipality.
-This has resulted in the adoption of a suite of place-based development control plans (DCPs) and provides a mix of specific and general development controls for different areas and, in some cases, individual streets.
+This has resulted in the adoption of a suite of place-based chapters in the Woollahra Development Control Plan 2015 providing a mix of specific and general development controls for different areas and, in some cases, individual streets.
 Therefore, the rules that apply in Vaucluse are different to those which apply in Paddington or within our commercial centres.

 Our residential and commercial centre development control plans were developed following detailed urban design studies.
 They require high quality design for projects on both public and private land.
 We expect that all new development will be of a high design quality and will complement the many excellent building designs in our Municipality from prominent architects and building designers.

-About 59% of all applications related to alterations and additions to existing houses or were for new houses.
+Most applications relate to alterations and additions to existing houses or were for new houses.
 The remaining applications were mostly for changes of use, new residential flat buildings, office and retail development.
 Applications vary greatly in complexity from relatively minor works to multi-million dollar proposals that have potentially significant environmental impacts.

 Most applications are advertised so that persons who may be affected have the opportunity to make submissions and to be heard before decisions are made.
 This results in a high level of public involvement and consideration in assessment and determination processes.
 A standing committee of the Council, known as the Development Control Committee (DCC) and a senior staff panel known as the Application Assessment Panel (AAP) have been established to give persons affected by decisions the opportunity to be heard before decisions are made and to determine applications in an open and transparent manner.

 Our role in building and construction work varies depending on whether or not we are appointed as the Principal Certifying Authority (PCA).
 If we are appointed as the PCA, we become the building inspector for the work.
 In this role, we carry out critical stage inspections during the construction works to ensure that building work progresses in accordance with the approved plans and conditions of consent.
-In 2008, we were appointed the PCA for about 11.8% of construction projects.
+We are appointed the PCA for about 9% of construction projects.
 Therefore, the building inspector for most construction projects is a private certifier.
 In this case, it is not our responsibility to ensure building and construction compliance but we still get involved in response to complaints and in cases where accredited certifiers do not adequately meet their inspection and compliance obligations.